HumanSignal/label-studio/README.md

 ```bash
 docker-compose up
 ```

+If you have created certificates for tls  you have to place them in the [nginx/certs](./deploy/nginx/certs) folder the server will then be available at port 8086 instead.

 **this compose file + Nginx config allows **you and everyone else** to access this application from all devices within the network, make sure that your router is configured properly.**